Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Professor Birch will now let you get a copy of a Pokemon you already have (except Legendaries) so no Pokemon is completely missable

 ## Trainer features
- - Change the rematch functions for both trainers and Gym Leaders to trigger more often
+ - Change the rematch functions for both trainers and Gym Leaders to trigger more often.
+The following are potential ideas for new rematch requirements, they might not be implemented into the game as is:
+   - All Gym Leaders are reatchable after defeating any 4 Gym Leaders
+   - All normal trainers (Gym trainers excluded) have a 25% chance to be rematchable every 100 steps (similarly to VS Seeker's functionality) and a 100% chance after defeating a Gym Leader
- - Make all trainers in the PokeNav (Gym Leaders included) instantly rematch the player once a day (on top of the regular rematch method)
+   - All all trainers in the PokeNav (Gym Leaders included) will become rematchable on Daily reset.
  - Make all regular trainers' rematches have progressing teams that geat stronger after a certain point in the game, like other games
  - Change all Gym Leaders' rematch teams to be more in line with the levels of the post-game.
 Gym Leaders' teams will now also scale depending on the game progress, but requiring milestones like: beating the game, beating Steven, etc.
  - Add a second team for the Elite Four rematches